Positive - Inspiring - Empowering

 Any student who has had dance experience should be assessed and placed in a class at the recommendation of the teacher.

-Syllabus music is available.
-Both traditional classical music and modern lyrical music has been used.
-Teachers are also able to set their own music with the exception of the variations.
+Both traditional classical music and modern lyrical music has been used in the videos.
+Teachers are able to set their own music with the exception of the classical variations.
 Recommended BPM (beats per minute) for each exercise are provided in the teaching notes.

 Studios are required to have their own studio music license for classes.